 Several producers saw opportunities in incorporating smart technologies into farming practices.
-Smart agriculture and precision agriculture utilize technology to ensure that the crops and soil receive optimal inputs for health and productivity, with the goal of increased profitability and sustainability (Khanna & Kaur, 2019).
 Information technologies, satellite technologies, and artificial intelligence have major potential within the agriculture industry, and were identified throughout interviews as technologies producers especially expressed interest in.

 The adoption of precision and smart agriculture does not come without challenges and barriers.
 Producers feared that technologies which require intricate hardware and software frameworks can increase the risk of a system failure, threatening the self-reliability of an operation.
 "You start adding electronics and computers, that's when you have problems" (Participant 9).
 Most producers in western Canada belong to an older demographic and relatively unfamiliar with smart technology.
 "There is an educational factor that is a barrier for some people.
 I think the younger generation is certainly more inclined to get over that than maybe the older generation" (Participant 23).
-Older generations of producers are more reluctant to adopt and invest in unfamiliar smart technologies associated with a steep learning curve, accentuating the need for re-investment in producer inclusive extension work (Rodriguez et al., 2009).
 "People like simplicity on the farm.
 If it doesn't work, who do I get to fix this?
 And we are seeing that more right now than we've ever seen because of labour and part shortages" (Participant 23).
 Many smart technologies rely on a dependable mobile internet connection, which is not always reliably accessible in remote farming areas.
 Producers additionally recognized that precision agriculture adds an additional level of data management to an operation, requiring further resource allocation participants were not willing to assume.